Gramigna with Sausage, Peas and Cream: Recipe from Emilia- Romagna.

 If you make this gramigna with sausage, peas and cream, I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.

 - Baked Passatelli with Pancetta and Pine nuts.

-- Baked Pasta Roses
+- Baked Pasta Roses with ham and cheese

 - Farfalle pasta: Butterflies and Bow Ties